• Consultations

 Those who don't like credit cards, often prefer to pay for things in cash.
 This includes gym memberships.
 There is nothing wrong with cash, but always make sure you get proof that you paid – get a receipt.
 Fitness centers can be complicated animals with lots of things going on and lots of employees who need to communicate with each other for the facility to operate smoothly.

-Having a receipt to prove you paid for your membership will help you a bunch if there is ever a problem.
+A receipt to prove you paid for your membership will help you a lot if there is a problem.
 If possible, have the gym email you the receipt.
-That way you have a back up just in case you lose the paper copy.
+That way, you have a backup just in case you lose the paper copy.
 For added protection, take a picture of the receipt of your cell phone too.
 If you have Google Photos installed on your cell phone, you get free automatic cloud backup of all pictures.

 Bottom line: make sure you have proof that you paid for the membership.